 Sheffield Place is a nonprofit treatment and transitional living program on E. 12th Street in Kansas City, Missouri.
-For more than 20 years, homeless mothers and their children have found shelter and the supportive services they need to heal from their trauma and become self-sufficient.

 To prepare families for self-sufficiency and the challenges of managing a home, families practice life skills.
 The mothers care for their own living unit and take responsibility for cleaning shared living spaces.
 With guidance, they learn to prepare healthy food on a tight budget and to resolve conflict in a positive manner.
 Financial education helps each woman resolve debt and place money in a savings account to begin preparing for the time when she leaves Sheffield Place.